Backwell Comprehensive School, University of Cardiff, University of Bristol

 Post-Doctoral Research Associate

-Favourite thing to do in science Study hormones!!
+Favourite thing to do in my job Study hormones!!

 Fun and very out-going!